-The Foot and Ankle Service forms part of a range of services provided by the Sussex MSK Partnership.
-It is a service provided by clinicians called Advanced Practitioners.
-These are specialist therapists with knowledge and skills in caring for patients with foot and ankle conditions.
-The aim of the service is to provide patients with a high quality service that is based in a community setting, such as a GP surgery.
+The Foot and Ankle Service forms part of a range of services provided by the Sussex MSK Partnership; It is a service provided by clinicians called Advanced Practitioners.
+These are specialist therapists with knowledge and skills in caring for patients with Foot and Ankle conditions.
+The aim of the service is to provide patients with a high quality service that is based in a community setting.

 The following information is for all patients who have been offered an appointment in our service.

 Who will I see and what will happen?

 You have an appointment with a clinician who is best able to deal with your condition.
 Please allow about 30 minutes for your appointment (this may be longer or shorter depending on your clinical need).

 - You will be able to discuss your history and symptoms and the clinician will assess your condition.

 - You will get a chance to talk about different options for treatment, and receive information that will help you manage your condition.

 - The clinician will explain any medical treatments available, including risks and benefits.

 - Medical students or other trainee clinicians or colleagues may be observing in the consultation, as part of their training or supervision.
 The clinician will ask your permission for this to happen and it will only happen with your consent.